wp-plugins/social-locker/readme.txt

 Stable tag: trunk
 License: GPLv2

-Adds a set of very crafty social buttons on site (Facebook, Twitter, Google).
-Give people a reason why they need to click your social buttons!
+Adds a set of very crafty social buttons on your site (Facebook, Twitter, Google).
+Give people a reason why they need to click the social buttons!

 == Description ==